This post also appears on JancisRobinson.com and on Liv-ex, the fine wine market website.

 I’ll keep the football analogies to a minimum but the end of the month in which France won the World Cup seems an appropriate moment to reflect on the pluses and minuses of the season so far.
 For wine growers, or viticulteurs, the business end of the season will soon be upon us.

 Following on from a wet winter and a thoroughly damp spring, the start of the summer has been dry and hot.
-In fact, of the last 44 days, 22 have seen temperatures over 30°C around Bordeaux, with another 14 days over 28°C. July itself has been the hottest in France since 1947, still behind 2006 and 1983 but knocking 2015 into fourth spot.
+In fact, of the last 44 days, 22 have seen temperatures over 30°C around Bordeaux, with another 14 days over 28°C. July itself has been the third hottest in France since 1947, still behind 2006 and 1983 but knocking 2015 into fourth spot.

 In that six weeks or so since a largely successful flowering, we had some useful rain at the end of June and start of July, and after that it’s been dry, although some areas had a mid-month downpour.
 This glorious, sunny patch has been great for the vines, as hydric stress has a way of convincing the vines to concentrate on fruit production rather than on further vegetative growth.
 Cool nights (around 16°C) have been good for bunches of young grapes and holidaymakers alike.